Recent Advances in Transfer Learning for Cross-Dataset Visual Recognition: A Problem-Oriented Perspective: Heterogeneous Feature Spaces

-The feature augmentation based method has also been proposed~\cite{Duan2012b,Li2014}, which transforms the data from two domains into a common subspace, then two new feature mapping functions are proposed to augment the transformed data with their original features and zeros.
+Inspired by \cite{DaumeIII2007}, the feature augmentation based method has also been proposed \cite{Duan2012b,Li2014} for heterogeneous domain adaptation, which transforms the data from two domains into a shared subspace, and then two transformations are proposed such that the transformed features in the subspace are augmented with the original data as well as zeros (as shown in Figure~\ref{fig:hete}).

-Similar to the case~\cite{Saenko2010} in the homogeneous feature spaces as mentioned in Section~\ref{sec:HOMOSupClass}, a line of research assumes the label spaces of target training set and target test set are non overlapping subsets of source label space. \citeN{Kulis2011} extend~\cite{Saenko2010} to learn an asymmetric non-linear transformation that maps points from one domain to another domain using supervised data from both domains. \citeN{Hoffman2012} extend~\cite{Kulis2011} to multi-domain adaptation by discovering latent domains with heterogeneous but unknown structure.

-\paragraph{Classifier-based Transfer} Instead of using the idea of metric learning to learn the asymmetric feature transformation between heterogeneous features~\cite{Kulis2011}, the asymmetric metric of classifiers can also be learnt to bridge source and target classifiers on heterogeneous features.
-For instance, \citeN{Zhou2014} propose to learn the feature mapping across heterogeneous features by maximizing the dependency between the mapped source and target classifier weight vectors.
-In their formulation, the transformation matrix is constrained to be sparse and class-invariant.